 Cambridge City Council plays a role in advocating for the arts and the cultural industries locally regionally and nationally.
-We have a responsibility to inform and promote our City's needs and successes to the wider local authority network, national governing bodies, CLOA, Events Industry Forum, HSE, Arts Council, local and national business to name but a few.
-We are very keen to play a role in facilitating and convening discussions on a shared cultural vision for the region.
+We have a responsibility to inform and promote our City's needs and successes to the wider local authority network, national governing bodies, CLOA, Events Industry Forum, HSE, Arts Council, local and national business.

-Civic role and ability and skill to respond to national events initiatives
+Civic role and ability and skill to respond to national events and initiatives

-We will continue to respond to national initiatives/events and opportunities where the Council is the right anchor organisation, and coordinate a multi-agency approach to large scale initiatives such as Tour de France, Baton Raley, National Civil Ceremony (King's proclamation), and national festivals.
+We will continue to respond to national initiatives/events and opportunities where the Council is the right anchor organisation, and coordinate a multiagency approach to large scale initiatives such as Tour de France, Baton Raley, National Civil Ceremonies, and national festivals.